 Compliance, Reporting & Taxes: What Users Must Know

-• Exchange reporting: Licensed platforms must report transaction data to the SEC and FIRS.
+- Exchange reporting: Licensed platforms must report relevant transaction details to regulators.

 Before vs. After: How ISA 2025 Changed the Landscape